IPS vs OLED – Which Panel Type Should I Choose?

 Longevity, Power Consumption and Design

-While OLED panels should last as long as the LED ones, this hasn’t yet been confirmed, as OLED TVs are relatively new on the market.
+While OLED panels should last as long as LED ones, this hasn’t yet been confirmed, as OLED TVs are relatively new on the market.

 Power consumption between the two is pretty much the same, depending on what brightness setting you are using.